-Negotiations to begin with RendezVous LeBreton Group
+Formal negotiations to begin with RendezVous LeBreton Group

-The evaluation committee assessed both proposals and ranked RendezVous LeBreton’s proposal highest.
+In early 2017, the evaluation committee assessed both proposals and ranked RendezVous LeBreton’s proposal highest.

 The evaluation committee benefited tremendously from the extensive comments provided by the public and stakeholders earlier this year.